 Was life in the universe a planned act of creation or an unforeseen event?

 While the concept of time may be meaningless within the present discussion, science forwards the idea that our specific universe came into existence some 13.7 billion years ago.
 However, our solar system was only formed some 5 billion years ago, and subsequently life, in single cell form, appeared some 3.8 billion years ago.
 However, it would take another 3 billion years or so for multi-celled lifeforms to become established and start to diversify, followed by another 500 million years before the appearance of homosapiens signalled what we now consider to be sentient intelligent life.
-However, despite the apparent enormous size and age of the universe, science has found no obvious evidence of any other intelligent life within proximity of our position within the Milky Way.
-Of course, various religions might not accept this timeline, but let us just accept that in a galaxy with a 100 billion stars, and a universe with 100 billion galaxies, there may be some reasonable probability of other intelligent life.
+However, despite the apparent enormous size and age of the universe, science has found no obvious evidence of any other intelligent life within the proximity of our position within the Milky Way.
+Of course, various religions might not accept this timeline, but let us just accept that in a galaxy with 100 billion stars, and a universe with 100 billion galaxies, there may be some reasonable probability of other intelligent life.
 So, we might want to add to the previous question:

 Does intelligent alien life also have a special place in God’s creation?

 Now you don’t often see the subject of God and aliens raised in the same sentence.
 In fact, you might be forgiven for suggesting that God seems to have a very parochial outlook on life, at least, according to the scriptures underpinning most religions.
-For not only does God not seem to have much interest in any alien life, God also appears to be equally parochial about cultural groups here on Earth, having an apparent preferences for ‘the chosen people’.
+For not only does God not seem to have much interest in any alien life, God also appears to be equally parochial about cultural groups here on Earth, having an apparent preferences for ‘a chosen people’.
 However, let us put this character trait to one-side and try to clarify what might actually be implied by ‘special’:

-It is the contention of most major religions that God is still actively involved in human affairs and some scriptures even suggest that we are made in God image.
+It is the contention of most major religions that God is still actively involved in human affairs and some scriptures even suggest that we are made in God's image.
 Of course, this might presuppose that all intelligent alien life either has to look like us, or has little resemblance to God.
 However, there is some confusion around this inference in the scriptures, as theologically, God is said to have no physical form.
 Therefore, let us just assume that the nature of this likeness is simply a pale reflection of God’s intelligence.